tpaschalis/tpaschalis.github.io/_posts/2020-02-11-tdd-experiment-pt0.markdown

 And so, the *2020 TDD experiment* has begun.
 This is the first post, where the experiment is set up.

-In a next post, I'll release the project (a CLI app, nothing groundbreaking), and gather some feedaback, while later I will hopefully write down my experience and observations.
+In a next post, I'll release the project (a CLI app, nothing groundbreaking), and gather some feedback, while later I will hopefully write down my experience and observations.
 I don't believe in panaceas and silver bullets, but spending time with a tool in *deliberate practice* is in my opinion the best way to improve one's craft.

 So, for this project, which is going to be a small-ish CLI application, *all commits will strictly correspond to TDD steps*.